apache/kudu/community.md

 #### Talk about how you use Kudu.

 Let us know what you think of Kudu and how you are using it.
-Send links to blogs or presentations you've given to the [kudu-user mailing list](mailto:user@kudu.apache.org) so that we can feature them.
+Send links to blogs or presentations you've given to the [kudu user mailing list](mailto:user@kudu.apache.org) so that we can feature them.

 #### File bugs and enhancement requests.